Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: Details about Drell--Yan

 where $a_{ij}$ encodes the contribution from $\cC_{eett\,,j}$ (as defined in Eq.~(\ref{eq:eettcoeff})) in the anomalous dimension of a given four-fermion coefficient, and the $b_{ij}$ can be easily related to the $X_{0,i}$ computed in Ref.~\cite{Bellafronte:2025ubi}, by making use of the numerical coefficients in Table~\ref{tab:DYnumbers} and the relation

 We report the numerical values in Tables~\ref{tab:xij} and \ref{tab:yij}.
 In Fig.~\ref{fig:DYxsec} one can observe that, in most of the relevant range for the di-electron final state, the two contributions are comparable in size, with the dip at 1\,TeV invariant mass being due to the arbitrary choice of the initial scale in the logarithms.
 This means that, for the particular choice of $\Lambda=1$\,TeV, RGE effects in bins around that invariant mass are negligible, as is to be expected.
+For these reasons, we choose not to include the finite one-loop terms in our fits, as they would not drastically impact the numerical results.
+Indeed, even in the most extreme case of a coherent effect between finite and RGE effects, the overall scale of the bounds (from Drell-Yan only) is expected to change by an $\mathcal{O}(1)$ number.
+It should be further noted (see main text for details) that the overall impact of Drell-Yan in our global results is marginal.